Internal Control and Risk Management

 Internal financial controls and reporting

-The Group has a comprehensive and robust system for assessing the effectiveness of internal controls, including strategic business planning and regular monitoring and reporting of ESG data alongside financial and operational performance.
-The identification and oversight of material controls over the ESG data of the business is the responsibility of the GKN Aerospace sustainability function, which runs an established yet evolving programme of regular monitoring and review (at least quarterly) processes that are consistently robust across the Group.
+The identification and oversight of material controls over the ESG data of the business is the responsibility of the Chief Technology Officer and the Group Sustainability Function, which runs an established yet evolving programme of regular monitoring and review (at least quarterly) processes that are consistently robust across the Group.
 This is complemented by reporting protocols to ensure the business lines’ management are accountable for achieving progress on sustainability and climate-related matters.
 The quality and accuracy of ESG data is continually improved against relevant guidance from prominent international regulatory frameworks and as tailored for our chosen metrics and targets.
-In 2023, we commenced a sustainability data pre assurance project in preparation for formal limited assurance in the coming years.
-Horizon-scanning of applicable external reporting requirements is conducted regularly to identify the opportunities to strengthen data management systems and controls and ensure data driven compliance mechanisms.The Audit Committee also monitors the effectiveness of the internal control process implemented across the Group through a review of the key findings presented by the external and internal auditors.
+In 2024, we commenced a sustainability data pre assurance project in preparation for formal limited assurance in the coming years.
+The project, facilitated by an external third party, included an assessment of our data management process as well as a sample of site visits.
+As a result, we have further improved our sustainability data management systems to ensure future compliance.

 Ethics and compliance

-Our Code of Ethics reinforces our values and provides guidance for all employees, contractors and business associates so that they are fully aware of what is expected of them, their responsibilities and the consequences of non-compliance.
+Our Code of Ethics reinforces our values and provides guidance for all employees, contractors and business associates so that they are aware of what is expected of them, their responsibilities and the consequences of non-compliance.
 The principles outlined in our Code of Ethics are embedded within the Group, and mechanisms and policies are in place for anyone to whom the Code of Ethics applies to seek guidance on interpreting its principles, where required.

 The Code of Ethics is supported by Group compliance policies covering best practice with respect to anti-bribery and corruption, anti-money laundering, anti-facilitation of tax evasion, competition, conflict minerals, trade compliance, data privacy, whistleblowing, treasury and financial controls, anti-slavery and human trafficking, document retention, joint ventures, diversity and inclusion, environmental, human rights, supply chain, biodiversity and water.